MoralisWeb3/docs/docs/01-web3-data-api/solana/reference/reference.md

 <ApiBanner />

-This section contains a full list of all methods within the EVM Web3 data.
+This section contains a full list of all methods within the Solana Web3 data.

 ## Full List of APIs by Category